 - 1. Sign in to the AWS Management Console and open the DataZone console at https://console.aws.amazon.com/datazone. - 2.
 Select View domains and choose the domain's name from the list.
 The name is a hyperlink. - 3.
-On the detail page for the domain, choose Edit. - Select the checkbox for Enable users in IAM Identity Center.

-- Choose between the two user assignment modes.
+On the detail page for the domain, choose Edit. - Select the checkbox for Enable users in IAM Identity Center. - Choose whether to connect to an organization instance of the IAM Identity center or to connect to an account instance of the IAM identity center. - Choose between the two user assignment modes.
 Once your domain is updated with your selection, it cannot be changed later. - With Implicit user assignment, any user added to your IAM Identity Center directory can access your Amazon DataZone domain. - With Explicit user assignment, you will add specific users or groups from you IAM Identity Center directory to provide them access to your Amazon DataZone domain.
 You will add and remove these users and groups later in the Amazon DataZone Console. - 4.
 Once you are satisfied with your selection, choose Update domain.